graycoreio/daffodil/libs/design/navbar/README.md

 <daff-docs-example-viewer example="contained-navbar"></daff-docs-example-viewer>

 ## Accessibility

+### Daffodil provides
-Daffodil enforces the usage of the native `<nav>` HTML element to ensure an accessible experience by default.
-If more than one navbar is used, every navbar should be given a meaningful label by using the `aria-label` attribute.
+- Enforces the use of the native `<nav>` element so each navbar is recognized as a navigation landmark by assistive technology

+### Developer responsibilities
+- If more than one navbar is used on the page, give each one a meaningful `aria-label` to distinguish them

 ```html
 <nav daff-navbar aria-label="main navigation">